Detained Gaza ship Britons 'to be deported quickly'

 A Foreign Office spokeswoman said consular staff had visited 29 of the Britons with others expected to be seen on Wednesday.

-She said: "There have been no complaints about their treatment."'Cross our fingers'
+She said: "There have been no complaints about their treatment."

 Families are facing an anxious wait to hear whether relatives travelling on board the flotilla are safe.